emaubin/INTERCHANGE/README.md

 ```
 ### <a name="usage"></a>Usage

-You must start by filling in the dependencies_paths.txt with the paths to each tool and databases used as indicated in the file.
+You must start by filling in the dependencies_paths.txt with the paths to each tool and databases used as indicated in the file.<br/>

 Then, run [step]_param.py scripts whose name start with numbers in the corresponding order.
-Adapting this pipeline to other datasets, hardware configuration, and automating all procedures require modifications to the code.
+Adapting this pipeline to other datasets, hardware configuration, and automating all procedures require modifications to the code.<br/>

+Firstly, before to run each step, you need to complete the input file consisting of a table with different informations of your input data as for example in fastq_tab.csv file.
+For the tag of each species, we recommend you to write a name without space or  special characters like underscore or dash.<br/>

-To know the arguments needed for each step you can use the help for each script as follows:
+To know the arguments needed and options for each step you can use the help for each script as follows:<br/>

 ```bash
 python3 /INTERCHANGE-V.1.0/scripts/1.Genome_format/format_param.py -h